Utilize a TOP Olympic sponsorship to help a well-known Chinese brand go global

 Called The Journey of Harmony, the international and domestic Relay lasted 130 days (starting on March 31, 2008 and finishing in Beijing on August 8, 2008 when the 2008 Summer Olympic Games began with the Torch Lighting Ceremony.
 The Olympic Torch was carried through destinations all over the world and throughout many of China’s cities and regions.

-Lea-Ann at Sleddogg adapted fast in the Chinese cultural environment and functioned effectively as a project manager for the Olympic International Torch Relay.
-She drove our Olympic marketing initiatives across more than 20 countries; coordinating team members and working towards a common goal.
+Lea-Ann adapted fast in the Chinese cultural environment and functioned effectively as a project manager for the Olympic International Torch Relay.
+She drove our Olympic marketing initiatives across 20+ countries; coordinating team members and working towards a common goal.
 When there was uncertainty and ambiguity, Lea-Ann was still able to drive the team towards a clear direction and energize members not to lose focus!
 Her contribution was quite significant for the success of our Olympic sponsorship of the Torch Relay!